 If you haven’t taught using slides much yet, I absolutely encourage you to try it a bit more, experiment with different ways of presenting visual information to your learners.

 But alas, too much of anything can hurt!
-So, keep in mind a few things which you should avoid with teaching slides:
+So, even though I just gave you 5 reasons why you should teach using slides, keep in mind a few things which you should avoid with teaching slides:

 Don’t create so many slides for any one lesson that it dictates your teaching.
 Teaching with slides should make your planning and delivery more efficient, not the other way around.